opentofu/opentofu/README.md

 - To learn more about compiling OpenTF and contributing suggested changes, refer to [the contributing guide](CONTRIBUTING.md).

-- To submit bug reports or enhancement requests, refer to the [the contributing guide](CONTRIBUTING.md) as well.
+- To submit bug reports or enhancement requests, refer to the [contributing guide](CONTRIBUTING.md) as well.

 ## License